Buying real estate in Abidjan?

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Abidjan, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Abidjan, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| 2020 Urban Code (AfricanLII) | Recognized legal platform for consolidated African laws. | We used it to confirm the urban land framework is current.
-We cross-checked against older 2013 explanations. |
+Loi n°2020-624 - Code de l'Urbanisme (AfricanLII) Recognized legal publishing platform for consolidated African laws.
+We used it to confirm that the unified urban land code is still current in early 2026.
+We cross-checked older 2013-only explanations against this updated framework.

-| EFI/EU-REDD Legal Brief | Reputable policy synthesis by established research institutions. | We used it to verify interpretation of rural land restrictions.
-We sanity-checked against market rumors. |
+EFI/EU-REDD Legal Brief Reputable policy synthesis by established research institutions.
+We used it to cross-check how the rural land restriction is commonly interpreted.
+We relied on it as a sanity check against market rumors and half-truths.